mdn/content/files/en-us/web/api/shared_storage_api/index.md

 #### URL Selection

-The **URL Selection** output gate (via the {{domxref("WindowSharedStorage.selectURL", "selectURL()")}} method) is used to select a URL from a provided list to display to the user, based on shared storage data.
-This can be used for the following purposes:
+The **URL Selection** output gate, accessed via the {{domxref("WindowSharedStorage.selectURL", "selectURL()")}} method, is used to select a URL from a provided list to display to the user, based on shared storage data.
+This gate be used for the following purposes:

 - [**Creative rotation**](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/creative-rotation/): Store data such as creative IDs, view counts, and user interaction, to determine which creative users see across different sites.
 This allows you to balance views and avoid oversaturation of certain content, which can help you avoid a negative user experience.
 - [**A/B testing**](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/ab-testing/): Assign a user to an experiment group, then store group details in shared storage to be accessed cross-site.